WatIsDeze/SchizoMania-FTE/DEVNOTES.md

 - Implement Scripted Sequences with dialogues.
 (I suppose, an entity which'll send a dialogue event, back and forth? :) )

 ## Assets.
+- Acquire gfx for preferably a blue-ish, black, based in-game menu.
+- Acquire sfx for in-game menu.
 - Acquire a few Mixamo models, for AI, and NPC's.
 (Also thus, Brian, the player model)
 - Acquire first person view models for a knife, and a pistol.
 Maybe use Mixamo meshes for the arms/hands?
 - Acquire basic sounds for doors, footsteps, ambiance.